Vaccinations and Preventative Medicine

 Currently, Canine Influenza is considered an experimental vaccination and is available by special order at an additional charge if needed.

 Canine Influenza (dog flu) is an emerging disease that is increasing in risk.
-While not yet considered a "routine" vaccination, it is an "experimental vaccine" available by special order and at additional cost for those dogs at high risk for exposure.
+Dual-valent Influenza vaccine is now available and recommended for most dogs.
+It has been proven to be effective and is available at additional cost at Alpine Animal Clinic.
 Currently in our area it is not a required vaccination for boarding and grooming facilities.